m1337v/flex-dump/README.md

 How to Use the Script

 Step 1: Dump Headers Using class-dumpc
-	1. Download class-dumpc from this release.
+	1. Download class-dumpc from this release https://github.com/lechium/classdumpios/releases/tag/4.2.0-RELEASE1

 	2. Open a terminal and run the following command:

 ./class-dumpc -H <drag in the framework binary> -o <output directory>